scottrbrtsn-ata-llc/the-risk-onion/README.md

 - Forecast governance controls (reference class, percentile ranges, and tail-risk checks)
 - Architecture/QA review artifacts that feed into risk treatment planning

+## Methodology (FSSD)

+This repository is guided by Feedback-Stabilized Software Development (FSSD), which treats software delivery as a delayed feedback-control system rather than a linear process.

+- Model delivery as interacting loops: learning, error, planning, and perception
+- Minimize feedback latency across development, testing, and deployment
+- Separate objective evidence from perception noise to improve decisions
+- Avoid late-stage structural shifts (team scaling spikes and major architecture pivots)
+- Use bounded, delay-aware interventions to reduce overshoot and schedule oscillation

+Read the full methodology: [`risk-reduction-methodology/README.md`](risk-reduction-methodology/README.md)

 ## Baseline snapshot (as of 2026-03-24) 📌

 From `risk-register/risk_register.md` and `risk-register/risk_register_baseline_summary.csv`: